DavidVorick/CodeCommit/UserSpecification.md

 project name, an error will be returned without making any changes.

-After the command completes, instructions are given to the user to drop a gemini-key-.txt and an openai-key.txt into the agent-config folder.
+After the command completes, instructions are given to the user to drop a gemini-key.txt and an openai-key.txt into the agent-config folder.

 This command is non-agentic.
 If any of the files already exist, they will be left untouched.